Summary

 Planning has been started with close collaboration with Pronovix’ UX team.
 During the sessions, Pronovix helped Ansys to paint a clear picture of the planned sitemap, and user journeys.

-The Ansys Developer Portal went live at the beginning of 2023, and within 5 months, it has already gained 1100 registered users
+The Ansys Developer Portal went live at the beginning of 2023, and it has already gained almost 7000 registered users.

 The Ansys developer portal serves two functionalities to the business: